rflax/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide_CENTOS.rst

 * Install the Quantum components::

-   install -y quantum-server quantum-plugin-nicira dnsmasq quantum-dhcp-agent
+   yum install -y openstack-quantum openstack-quantum-nicira dnsmasq

 * Create a database::

    mysql -u root -p
-   CREATE DATABASE quantum;
+   CREATE DATABASE nvp_quantum;
-   GRANT ALL ON quantum.* TO 'quantumUser'@'%' IDENTIFIED BY 'quantumPass';
+   GRANT ALL ON nvp_quantum.* TO 'quantumUser'@'%' IDENTIFIED BY 'quantumPass';
    quit;

 * Verify all Quantum components are running::